Continuum Robots and Tactile Sensors

 Figure 3: Tactile Sensor PCB

 Figures 3 and 4 show a miniature force/tactile sensor design that can measure distributed contacts and estimate contact force and torsional moments.
 It is to be used for robotic dexterous manipulation tasks.
 The mechanical interface of the device is a soft pad of silicone that can adapt to different object shapes and hold high torsional moments.
 The sensitive part, the PCB, is based on optoelectronic technology.
-This technology not only estimates the total contact wrench but also detects the orientation of the contact surface, which is essential to correctly identify friction force, a relevant quantity in any dexterous manipulation control algorithm.
+This technology not only estimates the total contact wrench, but also detects the orientation of the contact surface.
+This is essential to correctly identify friction force, a relevant quantity in any dexterous manipulation control algorithm.

 The design of the advanced tactile sensor presented is only one of several being explored for use in continuum robots, and the force/torque sensor is only one of several types of sensors that will be developed.
 However none of these technologies would be possible without their technological origins in basic load cells.
 Evolving technologies such as robotics have driven, and will continue to drive, advancements in force sensing instruments for many years.